video

 Danielle Boyer founded her nonprofit The STEAM Connection to provide technical and cultural educational opportunities among Native American communities, combining both in the form of robots that teach Indigenous languages.

-Link to the video I produced, shot, and edited on GMA's website.
+Video I produced, shot, and edited

 GOOD MORNING AMERICA

-.roles: casting, field producing, shooting, interviewing, editing
+roles: casting, field producing, interviewing, scripting

 GOOD MORNING AMERICA